-Name of What does it do?
+What does it do?
 Who and what is eligible?
-How can it be accessed?
-Scheme the maximum number of employees that Vous IIV hank account number and the maximum number of employees that employer could furlough in any single claim starting on or after 1 July would be 50.
+How can it be accessed? the maximum number of employees that employer could furlough in any single claim starting on or after 1 July would be 50.
 In another example, an employer has 100 employees and previously submitted claims between 1 March 2020 and 30 June for all of these employees but not all at the same time.
 Instead of putting all 100 employees on furlough, this employer put 50 employees on furlough and rotated them every three weeks, with a maximum of 50 employees on furlough at any one time.
 The maximum number of employees that this employer could furlough in any single claim starting on or after 1 July would be 50, although all 100 employees are eligible for furlough.
 There are some exceptions explained in the guidance for employees returning from parental leave and military reservists where this cap may not apply.
 Agreeing to Furlough Employees: Employers should discuss with their staff and make any changes to the employment contract by agreement.
-When employers are making decisions in relation to the process, including deciding who to offer furlough to, equality and discrimination laws will apply in the usual way.
-Your UK bank account number and sort code (only provide bank account details where a BACS payment can be accepted) The billing address on your bank account (address on your bank statements) Your employer PAYE scheme reference number The number of employees being furloughed Each employee's National Insurance Number (you will need to search for their number if you do not have it, or contact HMRC if your employee has a temporary number or does not have one at all) Each employee's payroll or employee number (optional) The start date and end date of the claim The full amount you are claiming for including: employee wages employer National Insurance contributions (for claims up to 31 July)
+When employers are making decisions in relation to the process, including deciding who to offer furlough to, equality and discrimination laws will apply in the available and the process.
+Your UK bank account number and sort code (only provide bank account details where a BACS payment can be accepted) The billing address on your bank account (address on your bank statements) Your employer PAYE scheme reference number The number of employees being furloughed Each employee's National Insurance Number (you will need to search for their number using basic PAYE Tools if you do not have it, or contact HMRC if your employee has a temporary number or genuinely has never had one) Each employee's payroll or employee number (optional) The start date and end date of the claim The full amount you are claiming for including: employee wages employer National Insurance contributions (for claims up to 31 July) What does it do? the maximum number of employees that employer could furlough in any single claim starting on or after 1 July would be 50.
+In another example, an employer has 100 employees and previously submitted claims between 1 March 2020 and 30 June for all of these employees but not all at the same time.
+Instead of putting all 100 employees on furlough, this employer put 50 employees on furlough and rotated them every three weeks, with a maximum of 50 employees on furlough at any one time.
+The maximum number of employees that this employer could furlough in any single claim starting on or after 1 July would be 50, although all 100 employees are eligible for furlough.
+There are some exceptions explained in the guidance for employees returning from parental leave and military reservists where this cap may not apply.
+Agreeing to Furlough Employees: Employers should discuss with their staff and make any changes to the employment contract by agreement.
+When employers are making decisions in relation to the process, including